awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-customization.md

 }
 ```

 When you deploy a public inference component, you can modify the default configuration to customize your deployment\.
-For information about the available configuration parameters for each public inference component, see the component topic in [Sample machine learning components](perform-machine-learning-inference.md#ml-components)\.
+For information about the available configuration parameters for each public inference component, see the component topic in [AWS\-provided machine learning components](perform-machine-learning-inference.md#ml-components)\.

 This section describes how to deploy a modified component from the AWS IoT Greengrass console\.
 For information about deploying components using the AWS CLI, see [Create deployments](create-deployments.md)\.<a name="modify-ml-component-config-console"></a>